acgould/mini-demos/README.md

 The next step is then to iterate through the list, checking each element until finding an unique element.
 Therefore, with the worst-case possibility of iterating over all n elements in the list and a true "worst case" of O(n) for the lookup, the true big-O runtime for this step is O(n^2).
 However, as before, we can expect constant average lookup time, reducing our time to look up n values to O(n).
 No significant additional space is used in this step.

-Therefore, the true "worst case" for this funtion is O(n^2), but we can expect the performance to be more like O(n).
+Therefore, the true "worst case" for this function is O(n^2), but we can expect the performance to be more like O(n).
 The data structure uses O(n) space.

 This function accounts for lists with no unique values.
 In the event that no unique value is found, the function returns None.
 An empty list would be a special case of this, but the for loops would not run, returning None.
-Therefore, a explicit check for this case would be redundant.
+Therefore, an explicit check for this case would be redundant.

 ### last_unique_element(L)
 This function returns the last unique element in a given list.

 This function is identical to the first_unique_element(L), except that the second step iterates through the list backward, checking each element until finding an unique element.
 This is accomplished using python's built in reversed function, which returns a reverse iterator but does not expend the effort to reverse the list.

-Therefore, the true "worst case" for this funtion is O(n^2), but we can expect the performance to be more like O(n).
+Therefore, the true "worst case" for this function is O(n^2), but we can expect the performance to be more like O(n).
 The data structure uses O(n) space.